chrisbsoo/chrisbsoo/README.md

 - 🔭 Currently building: **Nuclear Decommissioning Robots**
 - 🌱 Currently learning: **World Models**
-- 👯 Looking to collaborate on: **MISSING — fill in, e.g. "RL for robotics" or "developer tooling for ML teams"**
+- 👯 Looking to collaborate on: **Adversarial Verification Systems for Negotiating Agents**
-- 💬 Ask me about: **MISSING — fill in, e.g. "bandit algorithms" or "shipping ML pipelines to production"**
+- 💬 Ask me about: **Multi-Armed Bandits**
-- ⚡ Fun fact: **MISSING (optional) — cut this line if you don't want it**
+- ⚡ Fun fact: **I am a coffee enthusiast, learning how to do serious latte art.**

 ---